Antonis-ge0/TaskManagementApp/README.md

 ## Run with Docker
 > [!NOTE]
 > Before you proceed in any of the following actions make sure to make a .dockerignore file in the app repository
-> with the following, the one under the other:
+> with the following, the one under the other: <pre>
 >  **/.venv
 >  **/node_modules
 >  **/__pycache__